glidejs/glide/README.md

 [![glide.js](//glide.jedrzejchalubek.com/images/glide-logotype.png)](//glide.jedrzejchalubek.com)

 [Glide.js](//glide.jedrzejchalubek.com) is a dependency-free JavaScript ES6 slider and carousel.
 It’s simple, lightweight and fast.
 Designed to slide.
-No less, no more
+No less, no more.

 What can convince you:
 - **Dependency-free**.
 Everything included, ready for action.